Toilet Anxiety, Fear Of Not Reaching A Toilet In Time

 Effective Techniques to Overcome Toilet Anxiety with Hypnotherapy

 Hypnotherapy works by targeting this belief at its root.
 Through guided suggestion, the subconscious mind can be retrained to release the expectation of failure and replace it with trust in the body.
-Once this shift happens, the fear collapses and the anxiety fades.
+As that trust returns, the fear response tends to shrink and the urgency eases.

 Why Hypnotherapy is Different